Understanding Airline Industry Statistics

 On-Time Performance

-Percentage of flights arriving within 15 minutes of schedule (US definition) or 30 minutes (some international standards).
-OTP measures schedule reliability, affected by weather, air traffic control, mechanical issues, and airline operational efficiency.
+Percentage of flights arriving within 15 minutes of schedule (the US definition) or 30 minutes in some international standards.
+OTP captures everything — weather impacts, ATC issues, mechanical problems, and the airline’s own operational efficiency.
+It’s the stat passengers actually feel.

 Flight Completion Rate

 Percentage of scheduled flights that actually operate.
-Cancellation rates spike during weather events, labor disputes, and operational meltdowns.
-Consistently high completion rates indicate operational stability.
+Cancellation rates spike during weather events, labor disputes, and those spectacular operational meltdowns that make the news.
+Consistently high completion rates signal operational stability.
+Airlines that can’t complete their schedules reliably are in serious trouble.

 Aircraft Utilization

-Daily flight hours per aircraft—how intensively airlines use their most expensive assets.
-Higher utilization spreads fixed costs across more revenue-generating hours.
-Low-cost carriers typically achieve higher utilization than legacy airlines through faster turnarounds and point-to-point networks.
+Daily flight hours per aircraft — how hard airlines work their most expensive assets.
+Higher utilization spreads fixed costs across more revenue hours.
+Low-cost carriers typically beat legacy airlines on utilization through faster turnarounds and point-to-point networks.

 Block Hours